gabrysia694/Gym-Junkies/Contributing_Guidelines.md

 </div>
 ```

+Please fill out the following exercise template by providing a name for your exercise, and listing each step within the numbered `<li></li>` tags.
+Aim to keep the steps concise (1 sentence each) and under 5 in total.
+Also, include a link to a relevant YouTube video of the exercise and your name along with your preferred social media handle in the "Added by" section.
+Please add your code below the commented location within the `index.html` file.

 # Code of Conduct

 We have adopted a Code of Conduct that we expect all contributors to adhere to.
 Please read the [CODE_OF_CONDUCT.md](https://github.com/gabrysia694/Gym-Junkies/blob/main/CODE_OF_CONDUCT.md) file in the repository before making any contributions.